Comment on: "Scaling and Universality at Noisy Quench Dynamical Quantum Phase Transitions": Introduction

-which reduces to $|L(t)|$ with $L(t)$ defined in Eq.~\eqref{L1} if the density matrices are pure.
-We note that the arguments presented in the following are not fundamentally changed even if the not entirely correct version of the Loschmidt echo $|L(t)|^2=\tr(\rho(0)\rho(t))$ is used for impure states.
+which reduces to $|L(t)|$ with $L(t)$ defined in Eq.~\eqref{L1} if the density matrices $\rho$ are pure.
 Because overlaps scale exponentially with system size, it is typically not the Loschmidt echo which is considered but rather the Loschmidt return rate.
 For a one-dimensional system of size $N$, this return rate is defined by

 respectively.
 In one dimension, zeroes of the Loschmidt echo manifest themselves as non-analyticities ('cusps') in the return rate.